 Pets, birds, livestock and other animals are not allowed on board the ship.
 Disabled Guests and Guests with reduced mobility may, however, bring their registered assistance dog with them providing they comply with all applicable requirements (including any imposed by the Guest's country of residence or your airline).
 Please advise us at the time of booking if you wish to bring a registered assistance dog with you.

 For some cruises, you can book transfers between the airport and ship (and vice versa) with us where you have made your own flight arrangements, subject to the following terms.
-The following terms also apply, except where otherwise stated, to transfers between airport and ship which form part of a flight inclusive booking made with us.
-Please note, transfers booked in conjunction with a cruise only booking (whether or not at the same time) do not form part of the cruise only package even where booked at the same time as the cruise.
-Our responsibility for such transfers is limited to the selection of reputable transfer operators.
+The following terms also apply, except where otherwise stated, to transfers between airport and ship which form part of a flight inclusive booking made with us or where you book them with us at the same time as you make your cruise only booking.